jegly/open-invention/README.md

 Parked vehicles feed surplus battery energy back into the road network and into homes.
 The entire vehicle fleet becomes a distributed storage grid — a geographically dispersed battery stabilising supply and demand around the clock.

 **Noise reduction**
 Maglev guidance and smooth composite surfaces eliminate the majority of tyre-road and mechanical noise.
-Cities become significantly quieter — a quality-of-life improvement that costs nothing beyond the infrastructure already described.
+Cities become significantly quieter.

 ---